 Straight from the high altitude Marcala region of Honduras, this 100% arabica coffee is free from any chemicals or fertilizers used during the farming process.
 Instead of using chemical-based insecticides, their farmers use natural methods such as planting peppers as an insect repellent.
 The cherries from the coffee bean plants are composted and used as a natural fertilizer.

 Cafe Don Pablo Subtle Earth Organic Coffee (link to read reviews on Amazon) is Certified by the California Certified Organic Farmers association and GMO-free.
 Due to their growth at high altitudes, they have denser flavor characteristics.
 A high-quality and eco-friendly coffee brand that is available in a selection of different roasts and blends to suit your tastes.

-The coffee industry is valued at nearly $20 billion and slowing down is nowhere in sight.
+The global coffee industry is valued at nearly $20 billion and slowing down is nowhere in sight.
 The profiting big businesses are not only responsible for impacting the environment but it’s the consumers.
 With the growth of the coffee industry, coffee drinkers are now exposed to better roasts, better blends, and more exotic beans.
-This rise in coffee culture has also sparked the desire to drink eco-friendly coffee and also make simple eco-friendly choices during their coffee routines.
+This rise in coffee culture has also sparked the desire to drink eco-friendly coffee brands and also make simple eco-friendly choices during their coffee routines.